-Keri entered university planning to eventually major in business.
-Her family was not able to give her much financial support, but she chose to attend university because she thought it would help her get into a good graduate business school.
+Keri entered college planning to major in business.
+Her family was not able to give her much financial support, but she chose to attend an expensive private college because she thought it would help her get into a good graduate business school.
 She had to take large loans to pay her tuition, but she wasn't concerned about a budget because she assumed she'd make a lot later on and be able to easily pay off the loans.
-Yet when she graduated and had to begin making payments on her private bank loans, she discovered she couldn't afford to go straight to graduate business school after all.
+Yet when she graduated and had to begin making payments on her private bank loans, she discovered she couldn't afford to go straight to business school after all.
 She put her dream on hold for a few years and took a job she didn't much like.

-John had worked a few years after high school but finally decided that he needed a university degree to get the kind of job he wanted.
+Jorge had worked a few years after high school but finally decided that he needed a college degree to get the kind of job he wanted.
 He was happy with his life otherwise and kept his nice apartment and car and enrolled in a couple night classes while continuing to work full time during the day.
 He was surprised how much he had to study, however, and after a couple months he felt he was struggling.
 He just didn't have enough time to do it all-so he dropped first one class and then, a couple weeks later, the other.
-He told himself that he'd try it again in a year or two, but part of him wondered how anyone could ever get through university while working.
+He told himself that he'd try it again in a year or two, but part of him wondered how anyone could ever get through college while working.

-What Keri and John have in common is a conflict between their financial goals and realities.
-Both were motivated to succeed in university, and both had a vision for their future.
+What Keri and Jorge have in common is a conflict between their financial goals and realities.
+Both were motivated to succeed in college, and both had a vision for their future.
 But both were unsuccessful in finding ways to make their dreams come true-because of money issues.

 Could they have done things differently?
-Maybe Keri could have avoided such heavy student loans by working summers and part time during the school year.
-Maybe John could have reduced his living expenses and cut back his work hours to ensure he could balance school and work better.
+Maybe Keri could have gone to a less expensive school and still reached her goal, or maybe she could have avoided such heavy student loans by working summers and part time during the school year.
+Maybe Jorge could have reduced his living expenses and cut back his work hours to ensure he could balance school and work better.
 Maybe both were spending thousands of dollars a year on things they could have done without if only they'd thought through their goals and learned to live within a budget.